 Primary school teachers

 This has impacted over 66,300 learners so far

 where we work

-We are currently implementing our activities in Gulu District – Northern Uganda – through 6 partner primary schools and one primary teachers college.
-For collaborations with partner organizations, we occasionally travel to other districts in Uganda.
+We are currently implementing our activities in Gulu District – Northern Uganda – through 14 partner primary schools and 2 primary teachers colleges.
+For collaborations with partner organizations, we travel to other districts in Uganda occasionally.